-The capital position at YE2021 is presented in Section E, which provides a detailed overview of the structure of Own Funds, as well as the components related to Solvency Capital Requirements (SCR).
-At YE2021, LFL's eligible Own Funds are all categorized as Tier 1 or Tier 2.
+The capital position at YE2022 is presented in Section E, which provides a detailed overview of the structure of Own Funds, as well as the components related to Solvency Capital Requirements (SCR).
+At YE2022, LFL's eligible Own Funds are all categorized as Tier 1 or Tier 2.
 The SCR and Minimum Capital Requirement (MCR) coverage are both on an adequate level.
-The SCR coverage slightly reduced from 154.6 % at YE2020 to 150.8 % at YE2021.
+The SCR coverage significantly increased from 150.8 % at YE2021 to 230.0 % at YE2022 due to a lower SCR, stemming from reduced Life Underwriting and Market Risk, as well as increased Own Funds.